sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 The `puppet access` tool helps manage authentication.
 Use the `puppet access login` command to authenticate, and it will save a token.
+Add the `--lifetime=1d` flag so you won't have to keep generating new tokens as you work.

-  puppet access access login --service-url https://learning.puppetlabs.vm:4433/rbac-api
+    puppet access access login --service-url https://learning.puppetlabs.vm:4433/rbac-api --lifetime=1d

+When prompted, supply the username and password you set in the PE console's RBAC system: **orchestrator** and **puppet**.

-If you get an error message, double check that you entered the url correctly.
+(If you get an error message, double check that you entered the url correctly.)

-(Note that this expires!)

 ## Puppetized Applications

-Now that you're configured to run the Puppet Orchestrator, you're ready to define your application.
+Now that you've set up your master and agent nodes for the Puppet Orchestrator and configured your client, you're ready to define your application.

-Just like the Puppet code you've worked with in previous quests, an application definition should be packaged in a Puppet module.
+Just like the Puppet code you've worked with in previous quests, an application definition is generally packaged in a Puppet module.
 The application you'll be creating in this quest will be based on the simple Linux Apache MySQL PHP (LAMP) stack pattern.

 Before we dive into the code, let's take a moment to review the plan for this application.
-What we do here will be a little bit simpler than the three tier application we discussed above.
+What we do here will be a bit simpler than the three tier application we discussed above.
 We can save you a little typing, and still demonstrate the key features of the Application Orchestrator.

 {% figure '../assets/orchestrator5.png' %}

-In this case, we're going to have two separate components.
-One will define our MySQL database configuration and will be applied to the `database.learning.puppetlabs.vm` node.
+We'll define two components which will be applied to two separate nodes.
+One will define the MySQL database configuration and will be applied to the `database.learning.puppetlabs.vm` node.
 The other will define the configuration for an Apache web server and a simple PHP application and be applied to the `webserver.learning.puppetlabs.vm` node.

 We can use existing modules to configure MySQL and Apache.
 Ensure that these are installed on your master:

     puppet module install puppetlabs-mysql

 and

     puppet module install puppetlabs-apache

-To orchestrate this kind of deployment, we need to make sure two things happen.
-First, we have to make sure our nodes are deployed in the correct order so we have our dependencies set up before the dependant components in other nodes.
-Second, we need a method for passing for passing information among our nodes.
+So for these two nodes to be deployed correctly, what needs to happen?
+First, we have to make sure the nodes are deployed in the correct order.
+Because our webserver node relies on our MySQL server, we need to ensure that puppet runs on our database server first and webserver second.
+We also need a method for passing for passing information among our nodes.
+Because information our webserver needs in order to connect to our database may be based on facter facts, conditional logic, or functions in the puppet manifest that defines the component, Puppet won't know what it is until it actually generates the catalog for the database node.
+Once Puppet has this information, it needs a way to pass it on as parameters for our webserver component.

-Both of these are met through the use of environment resources.
-Unlike the node-specific resources (like `user` or `file`) that tell puppet how to configure a single machine, environment resources carry data and define relationships across multiple nodes in an environment.
+Both of these requirements are met through something called an environment resources.
+Unlike the node-specific resources (like `user` or `file`) that tell Puppet how to configure a single machine, environment resources carry data and define relationships across multiple nodes in an environment.
 We'll get more into the details of how this works as we implement our application.

-So if we think through the orchestration of our LAMP application, we should first ask what the webserver needs to know about the database server.
+So the first step in creating an application is to determine exactly what information needs to be passed among the components.
+What does this look like in the case of our LAMP application?

 1. **Host**: Our webserver needs to know the hostname of the database server.
 1. **Database**: We need to know the name of the specific database to connect to.
 1. **User**: If we want to connect to the database, we'll the name of a database user.
 1. **Password**: We'll also need to know the password associated with that user.

-This specifies exactly what our database server *produces* and what our webserver *consumes*.
+This list specifies what our database server *produces* and what our webserver *consumes*.
 If we pass this information to our webserver, it will have everything it needs to connect to the database hosted on the database server.

-To orchestrate a deployment of these two servers, we need an environment resource that allows all of this information to be produced when we run puppet on our database server, then consumed by our webserver.
-Like the node resources you're used to using this resource will have a *type* that describes what it does.
-To pass information between our webserver and database nodes, we'll create a new resource type called a `sql`.
-Unlike a typical node resource, however, our `sql` resource won't directly make any changes on a system.
-Its only job is to communicate its hash of parameters and values between the application component that produces it and the one that consumes it.
+To allow all this information to be produced when we run puppet on our database server and consumed by our webserver, we'll create a custom resource type called `sql`.
+Unlike a typical node resource our `sql` resource won't directly specify any changes on our nodes.
+You can think of it as a sort of dummy resource.
+Once its parameters are set by the database component, it just sits in an environment level catalog so those parameters can be consumed by the webserver component.
+(Note that environment resources can include more complex polling code that will let Puppet wait until a prerequisite service has come online before moving on to dependent components.
+Because this requires some more complex Ruby knowledge, it's outside the scope of this quest.)

-So let's go ahead and create a new `sql` resource type.
-We'll have to take a quick detour into writing Ruby to do this, but don't worry if you're not familiar with the language—because we don't have to worry about defining any providers, the syntax will be very simple.
+Unlike the defined resource types that can be written in native Puppet code, creating a custom type requires a quick detour into Ruby.
+The syntax will be very simple, so don't worry if you're not familiar with the language.

-As before, the first step will be creating your module directory structure.
+As before, the first step is to create your module directory structure.
 Make sure you're in your modules directory:

     cd /etc/puppetlabs/code/environments/production/modules

 And create your directories:

     mkdir -p lamp/{manifests,lib/puppet/type}

-(Note that we're burying our type in the `lib/puppet/type` directory.
+Note that we're burying our type in the `lib/puppet/type` directory.
 The `lib/puppet/` directory is where you keep any extensions to the core puppet language that your module provides.
-For example, in addition to types, you might also define new providers or functions.)
+For example, in addition to types, you might also define new providers or functions.

 Now let's go ahead and create our new `sql` resource type.

     vim lamp/lib/puppet/type/sql.rb

 The new type is defined by a block of Ruby code, like so: